Astronomical Society of the Pacific: Affiliations

 The Astronomical Society of the Pacific is an affiliate of the American Association for the Advancement of Science.

-Recent presidents
+Society presidents

-Presidents of the ASP have included such notable astronomers as Edwin Hubble, George O. Abell, and Frank Drake.
+Presidents of the ASP have typically served one to three year terms.
+Past presidents have included such notable astronomers as Edwin Hubble, George O. Abell, and Frank Drake.
 George Pardee, who later became Governor of the State of California, served as president in 1899.